Olaus Petri: Career

-In 1539, Olaus Petri was ordained a priest, as permitted under Luther's reforms, and perhaps influenced by the Sun dog phenomenon of 20 April 1535 which caused Olaus to commission the mystical painting Vädersolstavlan and preach some apocalyptic sermons.
+In 1539, Olaus Petri was ordained a priest, as permitted under Luther's reforms, and perhaps influenced by the Sun dog phenomenon of 20 April 1535, which caused Olaus to commission the mystical painting Vädersolstavlan and preach some apocalyptic sermons.
 However, shortly after his ordination, Olaus' relationship with King Gustav deteriorated sharply.
 Olaus was arrested and put on trial for treason, supposedly because he had learned about a conspiracy against the King during confession and had not revealed it.
 One historian suggests that Olaus' writings criticizing the King's harsh punishments and taxation policies contributed to the criminal trial.
 King Gustav also wanted to control the church, while Olaus distrusted the king's autocratic tendencies and supported religious self-governance.
 After Olaus Petri and Laurentius Andreae were found guilty on January 2, 1540, both received death sentences, and even his brother Lars signed the judgment.
 However, after much bargaining and many requests, friends managed to get both clergymen released on bail (Stockholm's merchants contributing to pay the stiff fines), although clearly their political careers had ended.

 Olaus received a royal pardon in 1542, possibly as a reward for completing the massive biblical translation project, and in that year was appointed inspector over Stockholm's schools.
 The following year, he was promoted to dean of St. Nicholas' Church (Storkyrkan) in Stockholm, and fulfilled that priestly position during the final nine years of his life.

 Death and legacy

 Olaus Petri was buried at Storkyrkan, which became the national cathedral (supplanting Uppsala Cathedral) two centuries later.
 Since 1898, a large plaque and statue outside Storkyrkan have commemorated the reformer.
 His younger brother Lars survived him by two decades, completing the Swedish church's alignment with Lutheran (contrasted with Calvinist) reformed practices.

 In 1616, long after his death, the Rule for Judges' Associations was published, which is now thought to have been written circa 1520–1540 and has long been attributed to Olaus Petri.
 These 42 general rules, a mixture of common law and statutes, have formed the basis of Scandinavian legal traditions, particularly in Sweden and Finland.
 In the law of Finland, they are always included in the introduction section of legal codices, despite never having been enacted as binding law.
-Although some aspects seem outdated (particularly overt religious references), Olaus' twin values of legal certainty, and equity and justice, remain important to Nordic legal scholarship and practice.
+Although some aspects seem outdated (particularly overt religious references), Olaus' twin values of legal certainty, equity, and justice remain important to Nordic legal scholarship and practice.
 Part of the problem in assessing his life, however, is that accounts of the trial which ended his legal career were also published long after his death by Vasa's chronicler, Erik Jöransson Tegel.

 The Evangelical Lutheran Church in America remembers the brothers jointly with a liturgical commemoration on 19 April, the anniversary of his death.

 Olaus Petri is the main character of August Strindberg's play Master Olof (Swedish title: Mäster Olof), the five-hour-long première of which opened on 30 December 1881.

 His collected works (Samlade skrifter av Olavus Petri) were published in Uppsala (1913–1917).